 With regards to dealing with the more demanding processes, the 4500mAh battery does well too.
 During video streaming with the brightness set at 150 nits, the phone will be using up between 5% to 9% of its charge which is reasonable in today’s phones’ standards.
 Using your A90 5G for gaming will be using up 12 to 15% of the charge each hour of game play.

-Here comes the tricky part.
+Here comes the tricky part which was found during this Samsung A90 review.
 If you will be using its 5G connectivity feature, a whopping 8% of the battery charge gets consumed easily in just 15 minutes of watching a show from your Netflix account.
 If you want to extend your battery life, you might want to consider when to use the connectivity feature.

 Is Samsung Galaxy A90 5G Worth Buying?

-Samsung Galaxy A90 5G has an impressive array of features from its main selling point, the 5G connectivity, to its 4500mAh battery, AMOLED display, and camera function, you will find that this phone can help you stay connected, play video games, stream videos, and snap up photos with ease.
+According to our Galaxy A90 review, the phone has an impressive array of features from its main selling point, the 5G connectivity, to its 4500mAh battery, AMOLED display, and camera function, you will find that this phone can help you stay connected, play video games, stream videos, and snap up photos with ease.
 Although there is room for improvement, at its price, you are already getting your money’s worth.

 However, there are certain issues that you need to take note of before purchasing this unit.
 For starters, the battery life, although it is still one of the most common models used today, may not last long when you turn on its 5G connectivity for downloading purposes.
 Like it was mentioned before, staying in 5G mode while downloading TV series or movies, can eat up 8% of your battery life in just 15 minutes.